peejaywk/VinylRack/README.md

 1. Open [AWS](https://aws.amazon.com) in the browser and login creating a new account if required.
 2. Open the AWS Management Console and search for the S3 service using the search box if it isn't listed in your recently accessed services.
 3. Click 'Create New Bucket' to create a new bucket.
-It is reccommended to give the bucket the same name as your Heroku app.
+It is recommended to give the bucket the same name as your Heroku app.
 4. Select the region closet to you.
-5. Uncheck 'Block all public access' and using the tick box below acknowledge that the bucket will be public.
+5. Uncheck 'Block all public access' and using the tick box below to acknowledge that the bucket will be public.
 Click 'Create bucket'.
 6. Select your bucket from the bucket list.
 In the properties tab turn on static website hosting and set the following default values then click save.
     * Index document: `index.html`
     * Error document: `error.html`